By Valerie Volcovici

 “Today’s lawsuit shows the fullest picture to date of ExxonMobil’s decades-long deception, and we are asking the court to hold ExxonMobil fully accountable for its role in actively creating and exacerbating the plastics pollution crisis through its campaign of deception,” Bonta said in a statement.

-He said he wants to end the company’s “deceptive practices” and is seeking to secure an abatement fund and civil penalties for the harm inflicted by plastics pollution on California.
+He had said the technology’s slow progress was a sign of Exxon’s ongoing deception.
+He said he wants to secure an abatement fund and civil penalties for the harm inflicted by plastics pollution on California.

 Exxon is the world’s largest producer of resins used for single-use plastics, according to a report published last year by the Minderoo Foundation, with consultancies Wood Mackenzie and the Carbon Trust.